-If you are dissatisfied with a chipped or misshaped tooth, but are hesitant to consider a costly cosmetic procedure, Dr. John Rink provides dental bonding at his Charleston, SC, practice.
+If you are dissatisfied with a chipped or misshaped tooth, but are hesitant to consider a costly cosmetic procedure, Dr. John Rink provides dental bonding at his Charleston, SC practice.
 Dental bonding is an easy, quick, and cost-effective way to touch-up minor tooth imperfections.
-Schedule your personal consultation today to learn how the skilled team at Charleston Center for Cosmetic and Restorative Dentistry can dramatically improve your smile with dental bonding.
+Schedule your personal consultation today to learn how we can dramatically improve your smile with dental bonding.

 Dental bonding involves using a putty-like resin to correct or repair small cosmetic concerns.
 Bonding can improve the appearance of discolored enamel, repair chipped or cracked teeth, close spaces between teeth, lengthen teeth, change tooth shape, and protect exposed portions of tooth roots.
-Anyone who is interested in minor cosmetic touch-ups can usually qualify for the procedure.
+Virtually anyone who is interested in minor cosmetic touch-ups can qualify for the procedure.